grafana/grafana/docs/sources/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/index.md

 # Configure Team LBAC for Loki data source on Grafana Cloud

-{{% alert title="Creating Team LBAC rules is available for preview for logs with Loki in Grafana Cloud." color="warning" %}}

-Report any unexpected behavior to the Grafana Support team.

-{{% /alert %}}

-Team LBAC is available on Cloud for data sources created with basic authentication.
-Any managed Loki data source can **NOT** be configured with Team LBAC rules.
+Team LBAC is available in private preview on Grafana Cloud for Loki created with basic authentication.
+Managed Loki data source can **NOT** be configured with Team LBAC rules.
+We recommend creating a new one.

 ## Before you begin

 - Be sure that you have the permission setup to create a loki tenant in Grafana Cloud
 - Be sure that you have admin data source permissions for Grafana.

+To be able to use Team LBAC rules, you need to enable the feature toggle `teamHTTPHeaders` on your Grafana instance.
+Contact support to enable the feature toggle for you.

 ## Task 1: Configure Team LBAC for a new Loki data source